Summer Fresh Skillet Corn

 Anyway, I have had them for 11 years, and I decided they needed to go to a new home.
 So I bought new ones, that only I picked out!
 Plus I needed a dining room table so the timing was great for just picking out new furniture.

 I admit I did have issues moving out the old apartment.
 I hate to admit this, but where I was living, I had a slum lord for a landlord.
 He was nice and all that but in the end, I saw what my friends were trying to tell me, he is a slum lord.

-Yes, the area wasn’t that great and yes it was cheap rent.
+Yes, the area wasn’t that great.
+Yes it was cheap rent.
 Yes, I had that pig of a downstairs neighbor, that he let do whatever.
 Hmm, as I write these words, wow, I am seeing yes he was a slum lord.

 Pretty cool, isn’t it!
-I got to get used to it, and I know I got to figure out lighting here in the condo.
-Truth be told, I know these photos are a little dark, but I could not open up my Lightroom and Photoshop to do the editing and used only PicMonkey for these.
+I got to get used to it and learn to work out this new camera tube.
+Plus I know I got to figure out lighting here in the condo.
+Truth be told, I know these photos are a little dark, but I could not open up my Lightroom and Photoshop to do the editing.
+So I used PicMonkey for these.
 I really wanted to write a post since it been awhile, so I just went with it.

-So what inspired this, well my mother gave me when I went to visit them last week some corn on the cob to take back with me.
-It not only inspired me to create a recipe with it, but it also inspired my latest Parade magazine post:
+So what inspired this Summer Fresh Skillet Corn was when my mother gave me when I was in PA last week, some corn on the cob to take back with me.
+It not only inspired me to create this Summer Fresh Skillet Corn recipe with it, but it also inspired my latest Parade magazine post:

 - 3 cups corn cut fresh from cob